awsdocs/amazon-vpc-user-guide/doc_source/flow-logs.md

 ### Custom Format<a name="flow-logs-custom"></a>

 You can optionally specify a custom format for the flow log record\.
 For a custom format, you specify which fields to return in the flow log record, and the order in which they should appear\.
-This enables you to create flow logs that are specific to your needs and omit fields that are not relevant to you\.
+This enables you to create flow logs that are specific to your needs and to omit fields that are not relevant to you\.
 A custom format can also help to reduce the need for separate processes to extract specific information from published flow logs\.
 You can specify any number of the available flow log fields, but you must specify at least one\.

 The custom format is supported for flow logs that publish to Amazon S3 only\.